Bluenog

-Bluenog is an enterprise software company.
-The company's flagship product is Bluenog ICE, an enterprise 2.0 application development platform built on pre-integrated open-source content management, collaboration, enterprise portal and business intelligence projects.
-Headquartered in Piscataway Township, N.J., Bluenog is also a Red Hat, Oracle and Actuate partner.
+Bluenog was an enterprise software company.
+The company's flagship product was Bluenog ICE, an enterprise 2.0 application development platform built on pre-integrated open-source content management, collaboration, enterprise portal and business intelligence projects.
+Headquartered in Piscataway Township, N.J., Bluenog was also a Red Hat, Oracle and Actuate partner.

 History

 Bluenog was formed in 2006 to address the growing needs of companies looking to leverage Web 2.0 functionality using both open source and commercial software.